Fees and First Steps

 -

-Requires that I give you a medical diagnosis.
+Insurance requires that I give you a medical diagnosis.
+Seminars and other options may not apply.

 -

-Insurance companies do pass on medical diagnosis as part of your medical file and may later deny self-employment or long-term care disability insurance or other state benefits.
+Insurance companies do pass on medical diagnosis as part of your medical file, may deny future group or private insurance.
+Self-employment or long-term care disability or other state benefits.

 -